AmanAkshansh/Credit-card-customers-segmentation-using-K-means-clustering/README.md

 6. Identification of cluster characterisitics of the chosen cluster solution using detailed profiling.
 7. Provided the strategic insights and implementation of strategies for the segments of chosen cluster solution.

-The Excel sheet contains the descriptive stats of all the variables,detailed profiling sheet with all the results and insights.
+The Excel file(Case study 1 - Segmentation) contains the descriptive stats of all the variables,detailed profiling sheet with all the results and insights.